qql2/synonym/README.md

 WARING!
-The plugin is stll in beta.
+The plugin is still in beta.
 ---
 You should backup your vault before using this plugin !